Global Equities

 Today, retirees are often on their own to answer these questions – but that could be changing.
 Both employers and employees are starting to see the value of keeping participants in the plan after they retire.

 One factor in this change of thinking is the aging of the workforce.
-The U.S. Census Bureau expects the number of people over age 65 to increase by more than 40% in the next 20 years, with less projected growth in the 20-64 working age group.
+The U.S. Census Bureau expects the number of people over age 65 to increase by more than 40% by 2040, with less projected growth in the 20-64 working age group.

-As older participants who have accumulated more assets over time retire and withdraw their accounts, younger workers who have saved less will have to bear more of the plan costs.
+As older participants who have accumulated more assets over time retire and withdraw their accounts, younger workers who have saved less may have to bear more of the plan costs.

 Source: U.S. Census Bureau data as of 2020.